HIPERFIT/hiperfit.github.com/publications.md

 * Michael Hanke, Rolf Poulsen, and Alex Weissensteiner. __Where would the EUR/CHF exchange rate be without the SNB's minimum exchange rate policy?__ In _Journal of Futures Markets_.
 2014.
 Forthcoming.

-* Cosmin Oancea, Jost Berthold, Martin Elsman, and Christian Andreetta. __A Financial Benchmark for GPGPU Compilation__.
-In _18th International Workshop on Compilers for Parallel Computing (CPC'15)_.
-January 2015.

 * Patrick Bahr, Jost Berthold, and Martin Elsman. __Towards Certified Management of Financial Contracts__.
 In _Proceedings of the 26th Nordic Workshop on Programming Theory ([NWPT'14](http://ceres.hh.se/mediawiki/index.php/NWPT_2014))_.
 October, 2014. [pdf](/pdf/NWPT14Contracts.pdf).